seth56/Assembly/References/signals.md

 ### Signal dispositions
 Each signal has a current disposition, which determines how the process behaves when it is delivered the signal.

-The table below specifies the default disposition for each signal, as follows:
 |Disposition|Description|
 |-|-|
 | Terminate |  Default action is to terminate the process. |